 The above algorithms have been implemented in the FFD program and the Modelica Buildings library.
-In the current implementation, Modelica is essentially the master of the coupled simulation and FFD is the slave of the coupled simulation.
+In the current implementation, Modelica is the master of the coupled simulation and FFD is the slave.
 Modelica defines the coupled simulation period and the next synchronization time.
 It also launches and terminates the FFD simulation.
 Since most of the implementation in the Modelica models can be used for coupled simulation with not only FFD but also CFD programs, the term "CFD" is used in the related Modelica model names when it is applicable.

-The Modelica Buildings library has enabled the coupling of the well-mixed indoor environment and the HVAC system through the connection of fluid ports and/or heat ports of the room model and HVAC component models.
-The room model named Rooms.
-MixedAir simulates the indoor environment with the assumption of completely mixed air.
+The Modelica Buildings library couples the well-mixed indoor environment and the HVAC system through the connection of fluid ports and/or heat ports of the room model and HVAC component models.
+The room model Rooms.MixedAir simulates the environment with the assumption of completely mixed air.
 This model can have any number of constructions and surfaces that participate in the heat exchange through convection, conduction, infrared radiation and solar radiation.
-Both the model Rooms.MixedAir and related window models have been validated (Nouidui et al., 2012a, Nouidui et al., 2012b).
-Based on the existing Rooms.MixedAir model, the new Rooms.
-CFD model was introduced to compute for the room air using coupled simulation with CFD/FFD.
+Both, the model Rooms.
+Mixed Air and its window model have been validated (Nouidui et al., 2012a, Nouidui et al., 2012b).
+Based on the existing Rooms.MixedAir model, the new Rooms.CFD model was introduced to compute the room air using coupled simulation with CFD/FFD.
 As shown in Figure 2, the model icons of the Rooms.MixedAir and Rooms.CFD models are similar, except Rooms.CFD has extra outputs yCFD for user defined sensor data, such as temperature/velocity at a specific location of the room.
 This model similarity allows users to easily switch the room models during different simulation stages.
-For instance, Rooms.MixedAir can be used during the preliminary design to reduce the computation time.
-Subsequently, during detailed design; it can be replaced by Rooms.CFD to increase accuracy.
+For instance, Rooms.
+Mixed Air can be used during the preliminary design to reduce the computation time.
+Subsequently, during detailed design, it can be replaced by Rooms.
+CFD to increase accuracy.